dm-drogeriemarkt/retrylib-spring-boot-starter/README.md

 dm retrylib offers a Java-based in-memory retry mechanism needed for all situations where calls to external services can fail and should be retried periodically until they proceed successfully.

+If the JVM is terminated while there were still some invocations to retry, these will be logged with their JSON representation.

-The lib is currently targeted for Spring-Boot-2.x-based projects and exposes its functionality as a Spring Boot starter to offer easy integration in existing projects.
+The lib is currently targeted for Spring-Boot-2.x-based projects with a minimum Java 8 baseline and exposes its functionality as a Spring Boot starter to offer easy integration into existing projects.

 ## Usage